Recipient(s) will receive an email with a link to 'Coronavirus Disease 2019 (COVID-19)' and will have access to the

 Subject: Coronavirus Disease 2019 (COVID-19)

 (Optional message may have a maximum of 1000 characters.)

-Coronavirus Disease 2019 (COVID-19) is a severe acute respiratory syndrome which was recently detected in Wuhan City, Hubei Province, China.
+Coronavirus Disease 2019 (COVID-19) is a severe acute respiratory syndrome which was first detected in Wuhan City, Hubei Province, China.

 The syndrome may lead to respiratory failure and death, particularly in elderly and immune-compromised individuals.

 On January 31, 2020, the United States Secretary of Health and Human Services declared the SARS-CoV-2 virus a U.S. public health emergency.

 Infection and mortality statistics are reported daily by the World Health Organization (WHO) at https://www.who.int/emergencies/diseases/novel-coronavirus-2019, and more information on the world pandemic can be tracked at https://www.who.int/.

-Johns Hopkins University Global COVID-19 cases by country: coronavirus.jhu.edu/map.html
+Johns Hopkins University Global COVID-19 cases by country: https://coronavirus.jhu.edu/map.html